oblinger/HookAnchorApp/RR/Stat/Stat Alg/ARIMA Algorithm.md

 - **Random Shocks** - if shocks exist they are mean of zero and constant variance

-Box-Jenkins Method (iterates these steps)
+Box-Jenkins Method (Iterates these steps)
 1. IDENTIFICATION -
 	- Check Stationarity - If not then how many differences needed to make it stationary
 	- Identify Parameters -